US Tax Tools

 Can I deduct half of my SE tax?

-Yes, you can deduct 50% of your self-employment tax as an above-the-line deduction on your federal return (Form 1040, Schedule SE).
-This deduction reduces your adjusted gross income (AGI) but does not reduce your self-employment tax itself.
-It is designed to mirror the fact that W-2 employers pay half of FICA and that portion is not taxable to the employee.
+Yes, you can deduct 50% of your self-employment tax as an above-the-line deduction on Schedule 1.
+This deduction reduces your adjusted gross income (AGI) but does not reduce the SE tax itself.
+It mirrors the fact that a W-2 employer pays half of FICA and that portion is not taxable to the employee.
+The 0.9% Additional Medicare surtax is not part of the deductible half.

 How do quarterly estimated payments work?

-Self-employed individuals are required to make quarterly estimated tax payments to the IRS if they expect to owe $1,000 or more in tax for the year.
-Payments are due April 15, June 15, September 15, and January 15 of the following year.
-You can use Form 1040-ES to calculate each payment, which should cover both your income tax and self-employment tax liability.
+You must make quarterly estimated payments if you expect to owe $1,000 or more for the year.
+Payments are due April 15, June 15, September 15, and January 15.
+Use Form 1040-ES; each payment should cover both income tax and SE tax.
+Safe-harbor rules (paying 100%/110% of last year's tax) avoid the underpayment penalty even if you underestimate.

 What is the 92.35% SE tax factor?